 Year 11 students who received their grades this summer were the first to take the new GCSEs in English Literature, English Language and Maths.
 The changes come as part of a government drive to improve confidence in the qualification.
 The Department for Education states “We have done this so pupils leave school better prepared for work or further study.”
 The government has also voiced their aim to match the standard of strong education systems globally such as Singapore and Finland, to name a few.

 When did this happen?

 The reform process began in 2011 with the national curriculum review in England.
 Wales and Northern Ireland are making changes to their GCSE system, but they are not adopting the 9-1 grading scale.
-One of the most important things to ensure is that everyone, from students to parents to colleges to employers, is clear on these reforms and what the new GCSE grades mean.
+One of the most important things to ensure is that everyone from students to parents to colleges to employers are clear on these reforms and what the new GCSE grades mean.
 As a result, a lot of money has been spent on explaining and publicising these reforms.

 Why has it all been changed?